 Some of Shakespeare’s most famous plays are medieval because he understood how the past shapes the present.
 He made history matter to his audience, as he made it matter to me four hundred years later.

 How do we know Shakespeare's plays?
 For many of them, the answer is one book: the 1623 First Folio.
 Without it, 18 plays, including Macbeth and The Tempest, could have been lost.
 In 2016, First Folio!
-The Book That Gave Us Shakespeare brings the First Folio to 50 states, Washington, and Puerto Rico.
+The Book That Gave Us Shakespeare brought the First Folio to 50 states, Washington, DC, and Puerto Rico.

 What Scholars Are Saying

-Insights from the national scholarly community exploring Shakespeare in this anniversary year
+Insights from the national scholarly community exploring Shakespeare

 When I read and teach Macbeth the language transforms into a glorious machine—gears turning, maneuvering the audience to discoveries and understanding at precisely the right moments.